DataDog/ansible-datadog/README.md

 To configure a Datadog integration (check), add an entry to the `datadog_checks` section.
 The first level key is the name of the check, and the value is the YAML payload to write the configuration file.
 Examples are provided below.

 To install or remove an integration, refer to the `datadog_integration` [paragraph](#integration-installation)

+The first-level key under `datadog_checks` is the integration's directory name in `conf.d/`.
+To find the available `init_config` and `instances` options for an integration, see that integration's `conf.yaml.example` in the [integrations-core repository](https://github.com/DataDog/integrations-core) (for example, [`win32_event_log/datadog_checks/win32_event_log/data/conf.yaml.example`](https://github.com/DataDog/integrations-core/blob/master/win32_event_log/datadog_checks/win32_event_log/data/conf.yaml.example)).
+The integration's `README.md` in the same directory documents OS-level prerequisites that the role does not handle automatically.
+For example, the Windows Event Log integration's [Security channel requires the Datadog Agent service user to be a member of the `Event Log Readers` group](https://github.com/DataDog/integrations-core/blob/master/win32_event_log/README.md).

 #### Process check